FabianSiffert1/docker-hud/README.md

 - NUC (or any always-on Linux box) running Docker
 - Pimoroni Badger 2040 (non-W), running CircuitPython
 - USB-C to Micro-USB (or matching) cable between them
+- Your own collection of logos and breach warning images to display

 ## NUC Setup